alevzfdez/Microsoft-on24-video-webinar-downloader/README.md

 Microsoft on24 webinar video downloader.
 This app just need the webinar link or a list of them given from an input file to download video and subtitles.

 Please note that this script allow you to download videos from which you're allowed.
-You will need an URL of set of them with microsoft refered access to webinar.
+You will need an URL or a set of them with microsoft refered access.

-Video name will include webinar title avoiding non-allowed characters for filenaming and set the actual webinar date.
+Video name will include event date and webinar title, avoiding non-allowed characters for filenaming.

 ## Requirements ##

-Script has been coded following python3 standards, so please run with python 3 (check --help for more info).
+Script has been coded following python3 standards, so will be needed yo run with python 3 (check --help for more info).

     python3 webinar-video-downloader.py -h

-Will be needed to install requirements list python modules.
+Rquirements python modules list can be also found on src forlder.

     pip3 install -r src/requirements.txt

 Also ffmpeg will be neded under your main OS, please refer to it's page for install, [ffmpeg download](https://www.ffmpeg.org/download.html).
 If doesn't install video and audio won't be merged in MP4 format.